aharley/pips/README.md

 The original video is `https://www.youtube.com/watch?v=LaqYt0EZIkQ`.
 The file `demo_images/extract_frames.sh` shows the ffmpeg command we used to export frames from the mp4.

+## Model code

+You can inspect the implementation of our model in `nets/singlepoint.py`

 ## FlyingThings++ dataset